-Harsher in Hindsight: In episode 17, Holzon V3 unleashed a chain of strong earthquakes left in ruins several Japanese cities and killed a lot of people.
-Forty years later, after a chain of earthquakes and tsunamis turned several Japanese cities in rubble, that episode looks even more tragic.
+Harsher in Hindsight: In episode 17, Holzon V3 unleashed a chain of strong earthquakes which left several Japanese cities in ruins and killed a lot of people.
+In the wake of Fukushima, that episode looks even more tragic.

 And Dr. Kabuto's manor, where he built Mazinger-Z, was located on the Forest of Aokigahara.
 Why is that relevant?
 Read and get creeped out.
 At least it seems clear why Juuzo chose that place: nobody would try to bother him or spy on him.